herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Cache System/Integration/AngleSharp.LayoutEngine Cache Module Architecture for LayoutNG Integration.md

 ## Conclusion

-The enhanced Cache Module provides comprehensive support for the LayoutNG-inspired layout engine.
+The enhanced CacheSystem provides comprehensive support for the LayoutNG-inspired layout engine.
 The additions include:

 1. Fragment-based caching with constraint awareness
 2. Separate intrinsic size caching